RusuGabriel/Alien-Invasion/README.md

 <h1 align="center">Alien-Invasion</h1>

-<p align="justify">In the Alien Invasion project, I used the Pygame package to develop a 2D game in which the aim is to shoot down a fleet of aliens as they drop down the screen in levels that increase in speed and difficulty.
+<p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In the Alien Invasion project, I used the Pygame package to develop a 2D game in which the aim is to shoot down a fleet of aliens as they drop down the screen in levels that increase in speed and difficulty.
 The project has a good looking GUI.</p>